ajitgoel/Notes/InterviewQuestions/SystemDesign/HackingTheSystemDesignInterview.md

 The abstraction of a KV store is a giant hashtable/hashmap/dictionary.

-The main reason we want to use a key-value cache is to reduce latency for accessing active data.
-Achieve an O(1) read/write performance on a fast and expensive media (like memory or SSD), instead of a traditional O(logn) read/write on a slow and cheap media (typically hard drive).
+The main reason ==we want to use a key-value cache is to reduce latency for accessing active data.== Achieve an O(1) read/write performance on a fast and expensive media (like memory or SSD), instead of a traditional O(logn) read/write on a slow and cheap media (typically hard drive).

 There are three major factors to consider when we design the cache.